 Though Kevin (James McAvoy) has evidenced 23 personalities to his trusted psychiatrist, Dr. Fletcher (Betty Buckley), there remains one still submerged who is set to materialize and dominate all of the others.
 Compelled to abduct three teenage girls led by the willful, observant Casey, Kevin reaches a war for survival among all of those contained within him -- as well as everyone around him -- as the walls between his compartments shatter.Written by

 The last thing Kevin remembered was being on a bus on September 18th, 2014.
-That is the same day Scotland held a vote deciding if they were going to split from the UK.
-Kevin is played by James McAvoy who is originally from Scotland.
+This is the date which Scotland held a vote to decide if they were going to split from the UK.
+Kevin is played by James McAvoy who is from Scotland and has been outspoken as pro-independence.
 See more »

 [about Casey standing over in the corner]